Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1885.

 Location.
 37° 40.81′ N, 121° 46.061′ W. Marker is in Livermore, California, in Alameda County.
-Marker is on Third Street, on the left when traveling east.
+It is on Third Street, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 2219 Third Street, Livermore CA 94550, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Mills Square Flag Pole (about 300 feet away, measured in a direct line); Carnegie Library (about 300 feet away); David D. Emmenger House (about 300 feet away); D. F. Bernal Building (about 500 feet away); Masonic Building (about 600 feet away); Taylor/Twohey House (about 600 feet away); Livermore Flagpole (about 600 feet away); Dr. Henry Gordon McGill House (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Mills Square Flag Pole (about 300 feet away, measured in a direct line); Carnegie Library (about 300 feet away); David D. Emmenger House (about 300 feet away); D. F. Bernal Building (about 500 feet away); Masonic Building (about 600 feet away); Taylor/Twohey House (about 600 feet away); Livermore Flagpole (about 600 feet away); Dr. Henry Gordon McGill House (about 600 feet away).
 Touch for a list and map of all markers in Livermore.

 Paid Advertisement